Niels Kuster: Career

-During his post-doctoral studies at IFH in 1992, Prof. Kuster also worked at the Electromagnetics Laboratory of Motorola Inc in Fort Lauderdale, Florida.
-In 1993, Kuster was appointed assistant professor in the Department of Information Technology and Electrical Engineering (D-ITET) at the ETH Zurich.
+During his post-doctoral studies at IFH in 1992, Kuster also worked at the Electromagnetics Laboratory of Motorola Inc in Fort Lauderdale, Florida, then, in 1993, he was appointed assistant professor in the Department of Information Technology and Electrical Engineering (D-ITET) at the ETH Zurich.
 Kuster co-founded Schmid and Partners Engineering AG (SPEAG) in December 1994 as a spin-off company of the ETH-Zurich, together with Thomas Schmid, Kurt Schmid, Martin Schmid, Oliver Egger, and Klaus Meier, with the main objective to further develop and commercialize the Dosimetric Assessment SYstem (DASY), the first electromagnetic near-field scanner optimized for testing the compliance of mobile communications devices with safety limits.
 In 1998, he was a visiting professor and lecturer at the Tokyo Metropolitan University in Japan.
-In 1999, he founded the Swiss non-profit Foundation for Research on Information Technology in Society (IT'IS) and relocated his research group there to be able to react more flexibly to research problems concerning human exposure to electromagnetic radiation.
+In 1999, he founded the Swiss non-profit Foundation for Research on Information Technology in Society (IT'IS).
 Kuster founded ZMT Zurich MedTech AG (ZMT) in 2006 as a spin-off company of the ETH-Zurich and the IT'IS Foundation.
-Between 2000 and 2021, he has been able to acquire more than CHF 100 million in 3rd-party funding.
 He was an adjunct professor at the ETH Zurich from 2001 to 2022 and headed the BioElectromagnetics research group of the ETH's Laboratory for Integrated Systems.
 His main achievements are in the areas of measurement and simulation methods in the electromagnetic near field, safety aspects of wireless communications and magnetic resonance imaging, virtual human and animal models for investigations of anatomy-dependent interactions and optimization of therapies via computer simulation (e.g., in silico clinical trials and neurostimulation).

 Participation in start-up companies

-Prof. Kuster has been involved in the founding of several start-up companies:
+Niels Kuster has been involved in the founding of several start-up companies in Switzerland and internationally: